Friday, June 19, 2015

 The only other people at the obsessively-clean bar were two extremely-stereotypical motorcycle riders.
 A couple, perhaps.
 Him- leather, tattoos, beer gut.
 Her- leather, tattoos, beer gut.

-They soon left and, after the obnoxious fart sound of their engine, I got the silence I was seeking.
+They soon left and, after the loud fart sound of their engine, I got the silence I was seeking.

 The bartender asked how I was doing and I said "Fine" with a genuine, confident smile.